 Just follow it.
 Don't put new gems in random places of the file.Find your own way of organizing dependencies and just follow it.
 Don't put new gems in random places of the file.

-Ask yourself a new question: do you really need a new gem for solving the problem?
-Maybe you can use Ruby standard library, Rails features, or existing gem instead.
-Yes, it can cost you a bit more time, but wouldn’t bloat dependencies.
+Ask yourself a question: do you really need a new gem for solving the problem?
+Maybe you can use Ruby standard library, Rails feature, or existing gem instead.
+Yes, it can cost you a bit more time, but wouldn't bloat dependencies.